 - ¼ teaspoon coarse sea salt

-- Place water in the bottom of a double boiled and bring to a boil.
+- Place water in the bottom of a double boiler and bring to a boil.
 Meanwhile, chop the chocolate into large chunks.
 Set aside one tablespoon each of the pistachios, hazelnuts, cherries and coconut.
-Place a silpat mat or parchment paper on a baking sheet; reserve.
+Place a silpat mat or piece of parchment paper on a baking sheet; reserve.

 - Transfer the baking sheet to the freezer and freeze for 1 hour, until completely firm.
 Using clean hands, break the chocolate into chunks and enjoy, or transfer to a sealed container for later.
 Store in the freezer for best results.